 Blockchain technology is basically described as the most accurate and defined way to store transactional records.
 It is a specific kind of database that stores blocks of data together in chronological order.
-These records can also be referred to as a block and other blocks are added onto it to form a data chain.
+These records can also be referred to as a block and other blocks are added to them form a data chain.
 Every transaction within the blockchain is digitally authorised by the user, which is why it’s so commonly used with cryptocurrency.
 These transactions can be seen but not corrupted or altered, providing a secure and accurate way of data storage.
 It is a database that can be recognised as a traditional database and is typically found in a table format which, in turn, results in easier searching and labelling features.

 Digital Voting is a way that voter fraud could be reduced by using blockchain technology.
 The blockchain offers the option to vote digitally and is more effective than other standard methods of digital voting because it holds more transparency and would be truly accurate because of its unchangeable nature.
 Regulators would be able to see any changes that were made if any type of fraud had been attempted.

-Food safety is another way that blockchain technology might be being underutilised.
+Food safety is another way that blockchain technology might be underutilised.
 The use of the blockchain would be able to detect and trace your food right back to the source.
 This would include how the food and produce were being transported to any preparation areas that may have been used to create a product that you may be consuming.
-This would be an excellent method and way to track and trace any foodborne illnesses or a particular contaminate.
+This would be an excellent method and way to track and trace any foodborne illness or particular contamination.
 This would make the food production industry streamline any issues they could be having with a certain product line and rectify them quickly.

 Wills and Inheritance

 Blockchain technology may be a way for any assets or wealth to be managed in a secure way.
 Rather than creating a paper will, people can store and organise their assets in blocks.
-This could then be used as a basis to split what is needed at a certain time rather than being fought over or ownership is given to someone that wasn’t explicitly outlined in the will.
-To reduce any misguidance of any assets or money, the blockchain network can be home to all the demands to be actions before death and ensure they are done properly.
+This could then be used as a basis to split what is needed at a particular time rather than being fought over or giving ownership to someone that wasn’t explicitly outlined in the will.
+To reduce any misguidance of any assets or money, the blockchain network can be home to all the demands to action before death and ensure they are done properly.
 For example, if you leave a portion of wealth to a grandchild and they can only access it when they are 22 years old then the legally binding nature of the blockchain will ensure that they will get it when they are 22 and not be withdrawn early.
 This will leave very little questions and confusion after death for the recipients or anyone receiving an inheritance.

 Tracking Prescription Drugs and Medical Recordkeeping